InnovateForVegas/.github/CONTRIBUTING.md

 ## Attribution

-The Code for Vegas Foundation believes completely and totally in the notion that contributors of creative works, with as liberal a definition of "creative works" as can be imagined, shall receive attribution for their time, effort, and creativity.
+The Innovate for Vegas Foundation believes completely and totally in the notion that contributors of creative works, with as liberal a definition of "creative works" as can be imagined, shall receive attribution for their time, effort, and creativity.

-Where applicable, and where contributions are material and where the contributor has rights to contribute their creative work, attribution shall be made anywhere it is reasonable and useful to do so, including, but not limited to, an AUTHORS file within a repository, in project and component documentation, using attribution schemes on GitHub.com and with other similar tools and platforms, in any CodeForVegas.org website content, and elsewhere.
+Where applicable, and where contributions are material and where the contributor has rights to contribute their creative work, attribution shall be made anywhere it is reasonable and useful to do so, including, but not limited to, an AUTHORS file within a repository, in project and component documentation, using attribution schemes on GitHub.com and with other similar tools and platforms, in any InnovateForVegas.org website content, any related website content, and elsewhere.
 This is not an exhaustive nor comprehensive description of accomplishing this intent, rather an indication that this intent is of the utmost priority.

-Wherever creative works and attribution can be added to a CV or used to indicate real world experience for the purposes of career development or job placement, the Code for Vegas Foundation will always provide references and detail based on all available attribution information.
+Wherever creative works and attribution can be added to a CV or used to indicate real world experience for the purposes of career development or job placement, the Innovate for Vegas Foundation will always provide references and detail based on all available attribution information.
 Thus we will ask that contribution of creative works be properly and correctly attributed throughout a project lifecycle.

 ## Warranties

-Contribution of creative work to any Code for Vegas project or project repository is made without warranty, express or implied.
+Contribution of creative work to any Innovate for Vegas project or project repository is made without warranty, express or implied.

 ## Code of Conduct

-All participation in any aspect of contribution of creative work, and in the activities surrounding those contributions, whether virtual or in-person gatherings and work sessions, written correspondence, code comments, commit comments, issue reports and comments, project and repository discussions hosted on GitHub.com or elsewhere, or anything attached in any way to the Code for Vegas Foundation, shall adhere to the published CODE_OF_CONDUCT, available where you found this CONTRIBUTING document.
+All participation in any aspect of contribution of creative work, and in the activities surrounding those contributions, whether virtual or in-person gatherings and work sessions, written correspondence, code comments, commit comments, issue reports and comments, project and repository discussions hosted on GitHub.com or elsewhere, or anything attached in any way to the Innovate for Vegas Foundation, shall adhere to the published CODE_OF_CONDUCT, available where you found this CONTRIBUTING document.

 ## This Document

-This original CONTRIBUTING document has been composed by and for the Code for Vegas Foundation by [Dan Hugo](https://github.com/DanHugoDanHugo).
-Please find the revision controlled version of this document with history in the GitHub.com [Code for Vegas organization](https://github.com/CodeForVegas) top-level repository at [CONTRIBUTING.md](https://github.com/CodeForVegas/.github/blob/main/CONTRIBUTING.md).
+This original CONTRIBUTING document has been composed by and for the Innovate for Vegas Foundation by [Dan Hugo](https://github.com/DanHugoDanHugo).
+Please find the revision controlled version of this document with history in the GitHub.com [Innovate for Vegas Foundation organization](https://github.com/InnovateForVegas) top-level repository at [CONTRIBUTING.md](https://github.com/InnovateForVegas/.github/blob/main/CONTRIBUTING.md).

-This document is published with Copyright 2022 by the Code for Vegas Foundation This document is made available under the license of the repository in which is found, or under the [Creative Commons Attribution-ShareAlike 4.0 International License (cc-by-sa-4.0)](http://creativecommons.org/licenses/by-sa/4.0/) if there is no specified license present or available.
+This document is published with Copyright 2022 by the Innovate for Vegas Foundation

+This document is made available under the license of the repository in which is found, or under the [Creative Commons Attribution-ShareAlike 4.0 International License (cc-by-sa-4.0)](http://creativecommons.org/licenses/by-sa/4.0/) if there is no specified license present or available.